4d/docs/website/translated_docs/es/ORDA/entities.md

 ```

 You can handle entities like any other object in 4D and pass their references directly as [parameters](Concepts/parameters.md).
 > With the entities, there is no concept of "current record" as in the classic 4D language.
-You can use as many entities as you need, at the same time.
+Puede utilizar tantas entidades como necesite al mismo tiempo.
 There is also no automatic lock on an entity (see [Entity locking](#entity-locking)).
 When an entity is loaded, it uses the [lazy loading](glossary.md#lazy-loading) mechanism, which means that only the needed information is loaded.
 Nevertheless, in client/server, the entity can be automatically loaded directly if necessary.

 ## Uso de los atributos de entidades